kanagrou/Wikidart/README.md

 ## Notes

-This project is not optimized so finding paths with a depth to high will take a very long time.
+This project is not optimized so finding paths with a depth too high will take a very long time.